 Information Regarding Awards

-- Awards may be applied to private instruction, group classes, or ensembles.
+- Awards are applied to private instruction only.

 - Standard lesson lengths at the Music Institute are 30, 45 or 60 minutes.

 - Additional aid for increases in lesson length will be reviewed following approval by the private instructor.

 - Awards for new students are granted at 50% of the student’s eligibility for their first year at MIC.

 - Aid is not awarded for secondary instruments, additional weekly lessons on the primary instrument or supporting classes.

 - The maximum amount of aid a family may receive for the academic year is $4,000.

 - Regular attendance at lessons.
 After three unexcused absences, financial aid may be rescinded and will not be renewed for the following semester.